Francisco Canals Vidal: Between Traditionalism and Carlism

 Canals is at times referred to as "Carlist thinker/philosopher", "Catalan Carlist" or "outstanding/distinguished Carlist"; some count him among 4 contemporary "masters of Carlist thought" or "most important intellectuals of two centuries of Carlism" and claim that he "excelled as Carlist".
 However, they note also that appreciative of legitimist thread, Canals has never been a partisan of any specific claimant and certainly stayed clear of Javierista-dominated Comunión Tradicionalista.
 More cautious scholars prefer to note him as involved in initiatives "linked to Carlist legitimism", some settle for a general "Catholic conservative counter-revolutionary" and most opt for "Traditionalist intellectual".
-By opponents he was considered a "Catholic integrist" and "ultra-conservative", the latter being a bit of an understatement.
+By opponents he was considered a "Catholic integrist" and "ultra-conservative".
 At times he is named a "Francoist" and "reactionary".
 Some apply the term "ultraderechista" as an honor.